Skip to content

 • A free pension review

-There are many more examples, but the key message is that social media may provide you with a tailored advertisement designed to make you interested is a red flag and could potentially be a scam.
+There are many more examples, but the key message is that social media may provide you with a tailored advertisement designed to interest you in a potential scam.

 • Can you contact the adviser?